 The LLEN concept is about working to support local young people (aged 10 to 19) to improve their education, training and employment outcomes.
-There are 31 LLENs across Victoria and the LLEN initiative will celebrate its 10 year anniversary in 2011; ten years of working with local stakeholders to support local youth.
+There are 31 LLENs across Victoria and the LLEN initiative has now been operating for over 15 years with local stakeholders to support local youth.

 The Banyule Nillumbik LLEN covers the local government areas of Banyule and Nillumbik which includes 23 secondary schools across the two local government areas.
 The Banyule Nillumbik LLEN works with local partners to support young people in the two areas particularly those young people who are at risk of disengaging or who have already disengaged from education and training and are not in meaningful employment.